NSTIOM/NSTIOM_DDOS/README.md

-# Distributed Denial of Service (DDoS) Attack
+# NSTIOM TOOL (DDoS) Attack

-A Distributed Denial of Service (DDoS) attack is a type of denial of service attack in which the incoming traffic flooding the victim so that it cannot respond to legitimate traffic.
-This project is a simple implementation of a DDoS attack using Python and Scapy.
+NSTIOM DDOS Tool is a tool for performing Distributed Denial of Service (DDoS) attacks with a variety of attack options.
+It supports UDP Flood, HTTP Flood, TCP Flood, Slowloris Attack, SYN Flood, ICMP Flood, and XMAS Flood, as well as Layer 4 DDoS Attack.
+Users can customize the attacks according to their needs.

 ![IMAGE](https://raw.githubusercontent.com/karthik558/ddos-attack/main/assets/banner.png)